tcdl/msb-java/doc/MSB.md

 ![MSB RabbitMQ structure](MSB RabbitMQ structure.png)

 An interest twist is related to consumption of incoming messages.
 The adapter gets a message as soon as it arrives from broker and immediately puts it in _processing executor service_ from which those messages are picked up by worker threads.
 Parameters for that executor service like queue size and number of workers may be tweaked via configuration.

+The adapter supports AMQP connection recovery out of the box and it's always enabled.
+It's regulated by `heartbeatIntervalSec` and  `networkRecoveryIntervalMs` configuration values (see [this section](#description-of-amqp-connection-configuration-fields) for more details).

 ## Channel monitor agent